LMKH/PythonPieces/README.md

 ***
 # Candidates

-In a list we have the required skills needed for a job role.
-The candidates MUST have all 3 of the required skills in order to be accepted.
-Using a dictonary, we can see each candidates name and with each candidate they have a coresponding nested dictionary which holds all of their skills.
+In a list, we have the required skills needed for a job role.
+The candidates MUST have all 3 of the required skills to be accepted.
+Using a dictionary, we can see each candidate's name and with each candidate, they have a corresponding nested dictionary that holds all of their skills.

-I utalise the set() function to create a new object.
-A for loop will take the candidate, their skills and see if they have ALL the required skills.
-If they do, they get added to the new interviewees dictonary.
-I do this by utalisng the .add() method.
-If they do not have the all the required skillsd they will be ignored.
-Finally, the programme will return a dictionary with the candidates who have the required skills.
+I utilise the set() function to create a new object.
+A for loop will take the candidate, and their skills and see if they have ALL the required skills.
+If they do, they get added to the new interviewee's dictionary.
+I do this by utilising the .add() method.
+If they do not have all the required skills they will be ignored.
+Finally, the programme will return a dictionary to the user with all the candidates who have the required skills.